 It’s not uncommon to feel bloated after eating a traditional Chinese meal.
-Chinese food tends to be loaded with MSG, which improves the taste, but will cause a temporary bloating effect on your body.
-Don’t worry so much that you’re gaining weight— you’ll drop the bloat when you return to your normal diet!
+Chinese food tends to contain MSG, which improves the taste but can cause temporary bloating in some people.
+Don’t worry so much that you’re gaining weight — you’ll drop the bloat when you return to your usual diet.

 China tours will likely take you to restaurants with Americanized ideas of Chinese food.
 But when you venture out on your own, expect some of the flavors to be a little more foreign to your stomach, and expect reactions to happen.
 Pack some Imodium just in case, especially if you get a bit adventurous with street food.